mmhapp/Side-Information-in-Drug-Target-Interaction-Prediction/README.md

 * `scikit-learn` (For preprocessing and K-Fold splitting)
 * `NumPy`

+The project is developed with Python ≥ 3.9.
+The following libraries and tools are required to run the pipeline:

+Core Machine Learning & Data Processing

+* `NumPy & Pandas` For matrix operations and structured data handling.
+* `Scikit-learn` Utilized for KFold cross-validation, MinMaxScaler preprocessing, and evaluation metrics (MAE, MSE, R2).
+* `h5py` For loading and managing large-scale biological datasets stored in HDF5 format.
+* `tqdm` Provides progress bars for long-running Nested Cross-Validation loops.
+* `Matplotlib & Seaborn` For generating performance visualizations and statistical analysis within statistics.ipynb.

+To install these, you can use the provided requirements.txt:

+Bash
+pip install -r requirements.txt

+Factorization Machine Implementation:

+* `LibFM` The core C++ engine for factorization machines.
+It must be compiled and available in your system's PATH.
+(Source)
+* `pywFM` A Python wrapper used to interface with the LibFM executable.
+(Source)
+* `RLScore` Used specifically for the cindex (Concordance Index) calculation, which is the primary metric for ranking-based DTI prediction.
+(Source)

 ## Key Findings

 The study revealed that **side information does not systematically improve predictions** across all datasets.